ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 35:40 The answer is that the total entropy of the black hole is its area divided by four, and the area in this equation has to be computed in **Planck units**, which are units where Planck's constant and the speed of light and Boltzmann's constant and other interesting things are all set equal to one.
 So one Planck area is the Planck length squared, which turns out to be about ten to the minus 70th meter squared.
-So this is that black holes are the most entropic entities we know of.
+So this is why black holes are the most entropic entities we know of.
 36:19 So a black hole about this big [gestures], with a radius of about a meter, has an entropy of about ten to the 70th, which is, of course, an astonishingly big number.
-And a black hole with the area of the sun (so a moderate sized cosmological black hole, a real thing that we can observe with a gravity wave telescope or something), has an entropy of about ten to the 79th.
+And a black hole with the area of the sun (so a moderate-sized cosmological black hole, a real thing that we can observe with a gravity wave telescope or something), has an entropy of about ten to the 79th.

 And really big black holes, which are bigger than the entire solar system, have entropies into the ten to the 80th, ten to the 85th, something.
 So these are enormously entropic entities.